 The event input accepts a digital type signal.
-Dry contacts or open collector pull low can be used to switch the event input.
+Three types of signal, relay or switch contacts, open collector pull low, and TTL logic level can be used to switch the event input.

-One of ten functions can be chosen by using $[\xi, f_n]$ (EIFN) in the setup menu.
+One of ten functions can be chosen by using E. .F.n (EIFN) in the setup menu.

-- NONE: Event input no function.
+NONE: Event input no function

 If chosen, the event input function is disabled.
-The controller will use PB1, TI1, and TD1 for PID control and SP1 (or other values determined by SPMD) for the set point. - SP2: If chosen, the SP2 will replace the role of SP1 for control. - PID2: If chosen, the second PID set PB2, TI2, and TD2 will be used to replace PB1, TI1, and TD1 for control. - SP.P2: If chosen, SP2, PB2, TI2, and TD2 will replace SP1, PB1, TI1, and TD1 for control. - NOTE: If the second PID set is chosen during auto-tuning and/or self-tuning procedures, the new PID values will be stored in PB2, TI2, and TD2. - RS.A1: Resets alarm 1 as the event input is activated.
-However, if the alarm 1 condition is still existent, alarm 1 will be retriggered when the event input is released. - RS.A2: Resets alarm 2 as the event input is activated.
-However, if the alarm 2 condition is still existent, alarm 2 will be retriggered when the event input is released. - R.A1.2: Resets both alarm 1 and alarm 2 as the event input is activated.
+The controller will use PB1, TI1, and TD1 for PID control and SP1 (or other values determined by SPMD) for the set point.

+SP2: If chosen, the SP2 will replace the role of SP1 for control.

+PID2: If chosen, the second PID set PB2, TI2, and TD2 will be used to replace PB1, TI1, and TD1 for control.

+SP.P2: If chosen, SP2, PB2, TI2, and TD2 will replace SP1, PB1, TI1, and TD1 for control.

+NOTE: If the second PID set is chosen during auto-tuning and/or self-tuning procedures, the new PID values will be stored in PB2, TI2, and TD2.

+RS.A1: Resets alarm 1 as the event input is activated.
+However, if the alarm 1 condition is still existent, alarm 1 will be retriggered when the event input is released.

+RS.A2: Resets alarm 2 as the event input is activated.
+However, if the alarm 2 condition is still existent, alarm 2 will be retriggered when the event input is released.

+R.A1.2: Resets both alarm 1 and alarm 2 as the event input is activated.
 However, if alarm 1 and/or alarm 2 are still existent, alarm 1 and/or alarm 2 will be triggered again when the event input is released.